-I still remember when I had my first OCD thought.
+Pedophilia OCD-I still remember when I had my first OCD thought.
 I was sitting on my made bed—a colorful comforter with red and green stripes, and I was 14 years old.
 It was earth day: April 22, 2008.
 I was wearing my green long-sleeved shirt and khaki shorts.

+I was about to go babysit.
+I remember I had been hoping that the guy I liked had noticed me that day in school—normal 14-year-old thoughts.
+And then, it happened.
+I thought, what if I sexually abuse the child I’m going to babysit (I was not aware that this was pedophilia OCD)?
+The thought surprised me.
+It scared me.
 But then again, I had been having a lot of strange thoughts recently.
-I had thoughts about people being naked—even when I didn’t want to.
-I had grown up in the church and strived to be pure in heart and clean-minded.
+Thoughts of naked people entered my head intrusively.
+I had grown up in the church.
+I always strived to be pure in heart and clean-minded.
 But then I had read a teenage novel, and the main character mentioned how her brother told her that he pictured people naked all the time.
 And I started doing so too, unintentionally.
 I couldn’t stop it.

 However, I still could not shake the feeling that there was something deeply wrong and disturbed about me.
 I had remembered that earlier in my childhood, I had thought about hurting a baby, and I sometimes thought about sexual acts between my dolls.
 I felt dirty, disgusting, and secretive.
-These were the feelings and the thoughts that kept me trapped in a cage.
+These were the feelings and thoughts that kept me trapped in a cage.

-After a missions trip to Kenya at 16, I came home with an infection that landed me in the hospital.
+After a mission trip to Kenya at 16, I came home with an infection that landed me in the hospital.
 One night, after suffering a fever of 104 that could have sent me into seizures, I lay awake on my bed.
-I suddenly had the thought: What if I abused the girl I had babysit when I was 11 years old?
+I had the thought, “What if I abused the girl I babysat ( no insight that this is pedophilia OCD) when I was 11 years old?”
 I couldn’t be certain that I didn’t do it.
 After all, I had these thoughts about hurting kids, and if I had them now, I probably did when I babysat her.
-And this was before I had control over my thoughts.
 There is no way to know for certain that I was able to stop myself from hurting her if I had the urge to.
-I knew it was irrational, but that logic did not stand a chance to the deep drop I felt in my stomach when I was confronted with the slight possibility that I did something I repressed out of my memory.
+I knew it was irrational.
+I felt a deep drop in my stomach that logic was not going to ease.
+Terrified by even the slightest possibility that I did something I had repressed out of my memory I cringed.

 I was afraid.
-She was my best friend, and I wanted her to still be in my life.
-I had difficulty talking to her without having panic attacks, and I feared that I myself was gay, and was denying the fact that I liked her.
-I didn’t want to let her go because she knew everything about me and if I decided I was gay one day, she would be the perfect fit for me.
-But I knew that in that moment, I did not want to be with her.
+She was my best friend and I wanted her in my life.
+I had difficulty talking to her without having panic attacks.
+I feared that I myself was gay (HOCD).
+Afraid that I was denying the fact that I liked her.
+I didn’t want to let her go though.
+She knew me very well.
+I “thought”, if I ever decided I was gay, I wanted her around because she would be the perfect fit for me.
+I knew that at that moment, I did not want to be with her.
 So I had to end the friendship 7 months later.

-My OCD has taken me to lower places than I knew were possible for me to feel.
-As much as I would love to say I have complete certainty that I am not a terrible person who would never hurt anyone, and that I am straight and will find a partner who loves and accepts me, I am not.
+My pedophilia OCD has taken me to lower places I knew were possible for me to feel.
+As much as I would love to say I have complete certainty that I am not a terrible person who would never hurt anyone and that I am straight and will find a partner who loves and accepts me, I am not certain.
 These are the uncertainties I have had to learn to live with.
 They are the uncertainties that keep me living in my head instead of noticing things like flowers and people smiling and friends who love me unconditionally.
 They are the uncertainties that kept me from coming to God and learning to live in His presence instead of desperately trying to hear His voice.